rela589n/sound/Lake/EQ/Manual/Equalizing vocals.md

 > Start only with few db cuts.

-Typical mistake is Increasing way too [[Low-end]] to fatten the voice.
+Typical **MISTAKE** is Increasing way too much [[Low-end]] to fatten the voice.
 It does increase only stage mud, and only a little fattens the voice.

 ![[EQ mistake - increased mud.png]]

 If vocal sounds [[Harsh]], it's [[High-mids]] region: